e-mission/e-mission-docs/docs/e-mission-server/manual_install.md

   ```
   $ source setup/setup.sh
   ```

+  - If you want to use an ipython notebook, use `$ source setup/setup_notebook.sh` instead.
+  - If you want to use a less optimized version that uses less disk space, use `$ source setup/setup_nomkl.sh` instead.
+Note that this has not been extensively tested.

 - Verify that you are in the right environment - your prompt should start with `(emission)` and the `emission` environment should be starred.